patch0000/hello-world/README.md

 # hello-world
-my first github repository for test.
+my first Github repository for test.

+All your base are belong to us.